How PBA Is Diagnosed

 A common but serious mood disorder that causes severe symptoms that affect how a person feels, thinks, and handles daily activities.

 It’s common to have PBA alongside depression or other mood disorders.
-In a clinical study, over half of patients who were diagnosed with PBA also had depression.*,† That’s why everything you discuss with your doctor is so important.
+In a clinical study, over half of patients who were diagnosed with PBA also had depression.*† That’s why everything you discuss with your doctor is so important.
 It may take multiple conversations to get to the right diagnosis for you.

-*PRISM II was a 90-day, open-label, single-arm, 74-site, U.S. trial in adult patients with dementia, stroke, or traumatic brain injury.
-All patients received a clinical diagnosis of PBA by their physician and had a (CNS-LS) score ≥13 at baseline.
+*PRISM II was a 90-day, open-label, single-arm, 74-site, US trial in adult patients with dementia, stroke, or traumatic brain injury.
+All patients received a clinical diagnosis of PBA by their physician and had a (CNS-LS) score of ≥13 at baseline.
 CNS-LS is a 7-item self-report rating scale that measures perceived frequency and control over crying and/or laughing episodes.
 It was validated as a PBA screening tool in amyotrophic lateral sclerosis and multiple sclerosis populations.
-CNS-LS ≥13 may suggest PBA but does not confer a PBA diagnosis.
+CNS-LS score of ≥13 may suggest PBA but does not confer a PBA diagnosis.

-†Based on Patient Health Questionnaire-9 (PHQ-9), a 9-item assessment of depressive symptoms.
+Based on Patient Health Questionnaire-9 (PHQ-9), a 9-item assessment of depressive symptoms.
 Scores range from 0 to 27, with higher scores indicating increased depression severity.

 “I was confused because [my doctor] was telling me that I had depression, and they were prescribing me antidepressants, but I was still crying uncontrollably all the time.
 So, I thought it had to be something else.”